noamdom/dg-app/Readme.md

 The backend code (Python - Django framework) [you can find here](https://github.com/noamdom/dg-app/tree/backend)

+All the formal documents [can be found here](https://github.com/noamdom/dg-app/tree/documents)

 #  Background
 This app is my final project of my BA studies, and it's a cooperation